 Fines and Fees at Sentencing Act

-Fines and fees are a routine part of criminal sentences.
+Fines and fees are a routine feature of criminal sentences.
 Many courts, however, fail to consider an offender’s ability to pay before assessing them.
-In fact, offenders often are ordered to pay fines and fees…
+In fact, offenders often are ordered to pay fines and fees beyond their means.
+If they fail, they may…